dokester/BayesicFitting/docs/Dimensions.md

 In section 6, NS runs the engines on a linear problem where the resulting evidences can be compared directly with analytically calculated values.

-It also discusses how things are different (or the same) for non-linear problems.
+Section 7 discusses the results we have obtained on linear problems.

-Section 7 discusses the results we have obtained.
+Some thoughts are presented on how things are different (or the same) for non-linear problems.

 ## 2. Spaces.